 LastPass extends data security with Aus data centre

-LastPass has expanded its data centre footprint into Australia in order to better serve the APAC region as demand for local data sovereignty grows.
+LastPass has expanded its data center footprint into Australia in order to better serve the APAC region as demand for local data sovereignty grows.

 LastPass by LogMeIn, the password management system, through expanding into Australia is now able to provide enterprise customers throughout APAC with the ability to store their encrypted vault data within the region.

 When it comes to security, many high profile data breaches were directly related to weak or compromised credentials, otherwise known as passwords.
 As data security becoming an increasingly important priority for people, LastPass has experienced significant growth across all major industry verticals.

 To support this growth, an expansion of LastPass global infrastructure was required, the company stated.

 The addition of the Australian data center is important for public and private organisations, according to LastPass.
 This is because there is an urgent and continuing need to reassure consumers and users of government services that their data is being stored and managed with the appropriate security and access safeguards in place.